fongbrandon1928/ECS150Assignment2/REPORT.md

 fibonacci sequence is starting to be calculated.
 Preemption will be enabled which allows threads 2, 3, and 4 to start working instead of thread 1 hogging all the resources.
-To test the disabling of preemption, when thread 4 is calculating the 35th fibonacci number, preemptionis disabled and thread 4 will continue to use all the resources until it isfinished.
+To test the disabling of preemption, when thread 4 is calculating the 35th fibonacci number, preemption is disabled, and thread 4 will continue to use all the resources until it is finished.
 Then according to the queue, the threads will finish calculating one by one until thread 1 is finished calculating its 40th fibonacci number.